Aryhith/vrcWorldOwnerBeacons/README.md

 # vrcWorldOwnerBeacons
+Forked from Zelozoics Beacon script after some major updates.
+Thanks Fairly, Zel, and Squirrelo for help with this!
+Also some basic starting code with Vowgans new tutorial on string loading for admins, that helped a lot.

 A Beacon system for use in VRChat worlds to label World Owners, Masters and Admins

 The purpose of this script is to provide an easy way for people to implement tags or icons that hover above users in their VRChat world.